pkhuong/Napa-FFT3/README.md

 Instead, specialised leaf routines that handle changing, e.g., the top and bottom -most three bits (in the right traversal order), are called with the middle bits found in a pre-sorted vector.

+On my workstation, this results in .3 cache miss/element (for complex double floats), which is only a bit more than the compulsory .25 miss/element.
+Surprisingly, while there are a lot ofTLB misses (at the first level, I suppose), eliminating them by switching to huge pages doesn't really improve runtimes.
+I'm currently thinking that's because the traversal order is actually tuned for the last level TLB, which is fully-associative.
+In the end, the net effect is that bit reversal of large vectors hits around 60 % of my workstation's out-of-cache streaming bandwidth (as measured by STREAM's copy loop).
+It's not instantaneous, but clearly not a serious performance issue.